rm2/CLAutoThumbnailerDoc/intro.rst

 automatically chooses the best number of columns (or rows) that will fit.

-It can create the typical :term:`Overview thumbnail page` that has thumbnails of an entire video on a single page.
-In addition, it can also create as many :term:`Detail thumbnail pages` as required to have thumbnails made every set interval (for example, every 60 seconds).
+It can create the typical :doc:`ref-overview` that has thumbnails of an entire video on a single page.
+In addition, it can also create as many :doc:`ref-detail` as required to have thumbnails made every set interval (for example, every 60 seconds).

 .. table::
    :class: centered, centercells, noborders